top-think/think-migration/phinx/README.md

 ## Install & Run

+See [version and branch overview](https://github.com/cakephp/phinx/wiki#version-and-branch-overview) for branch and PHP compatibility.

 ### Composer

-The fastest way to install Phinx is to add it to your project using Composer (http://getcomposer.org/).
+The fastest way to install Phinx is to add it to your project using Composer (https://getcomposer.org/).

 1. Install Composer: